-Ryan Stone is the Director of the Creative Writing Program at Paradise Valley Community College in Phoenix, AZ.
+Ryan Stone is the director of the creative writing program at Paradise Valley Community College in Phoenix, Arizona.
 His short story collection, Best Road Yet, was published by Press 53 (2010).
-His stories have appeared widely in journals including The South Carolina Review, Wisconsin Review, Karamu, RE:AL, and others.
-T Director for Young Authors of Arizona, the statewide affiliate for the Scholastic Writing Awards, he is a former Vice President and President for the Two-Year College Creative Writing Caucus.
+His stories have appeared widely in journals including the South Carolina Review, Wisconsin Review, Karamu, RE:AL, and others.
+The director for Young Authors of Arizona and the statewide affiliate for the Scholastic Writing Awards, he is a former vice president and president for the Two-Year College Caucus.

 Southern Council Chair

 University of Central Arkansas

 Stephanie Vanderslice is the author of several books, most recently The Geek’s Guide to the Writing Life: An Instructional Memoir for the Rest of Us.
 She is professor and director of the Arkansas Writers MFA Workshop at the University of Central Arkansas.